RoadToSoftwareFactory/SWI-2019/README.md

 At 10:00 we''ll meet at https://bluejeans.com/8080963880 as usual.
 It will be recorded so you can watch it later if the time isn't working for you.

+Agenda:
+- What is UserScript?
+- What you need to start?
+Not much :)
+- Let's try it works
+- And write one that's actually useful :)

 ### Extra stuff